 Further, this coffee table is given to me for free because it’s leg is broken off.

 I just made a simple brace and replace the broken dowel and it was as good as new.

 I used a dark charcoal paint on the table and a light aqua on the pulls.
 My kids and I all thought it looked like a crab. hahahaha….

 I’ve shown these two before in my Modern Masters metallic paint review and am still loving that Queen Anne library table.

-This oak coffee table/entertainment stand was pretty unloved.
+Next, this oak coffee table/entertainment stand is pretty sad looking.
 Since the snow was flying I felt like being at the beach, and that inspired this transformation, and other projects I blogged about here.

-$10 was the Craigslist price of this antique inspired empire table.
+$10 is the Craigslist price of this antique empire table.
 Those curves drew me in…swoon.

 Went to a garage sale in the freezing winter and found this gorgeous semi-circle table for $10.

 I wanted to make this sweet table look rich and draw out those intricate inlaid brass pieces.
 Much better, right?
 This table flew out of my shop in minutes…love it!